Sarn, Powys

 The historic parish church is Holy Trinity, part of the Ridgeway Benefice, in the Clun Forest deanery of the Church of England's Diocese of Hereford.
-The village also possesses a Baptist church.
+The village also has a Baptist church.

-There is a village hall, a primary school, and a public house — the Sarn Inn.
-A small group of farmers called the Sarnies beat the eggheads in 2005.
+There is a village hall, a primary school and a public house — the Sarn Inn.
 A small recreation ground includes a tennis court and a bowling green.
+A small group of farmers called the Sarnies beat the Eggheads in 2005.

 Historic buildings in the parish include Great Cefnyberen, a Grade II timber-framed house, which dates from the mid-16th century.

 Governance

 It forms part of the Kerry community (in the ward of Sarn) and for Powys County Council the electoral division/ward of Kerry.
 It falls in the historic county of Montgomeryshire.